-Through parent newsletters, Back to School Night, School Site Council, English Language Advisory Committee.
+Back to School Night, School Site Council, and the English Language Advisory Committee provide timely information about the Title I program.

-ii.
 A description and explanation of the curriculum in use at the school, the forms of academic assessment used to measure student progress, and the achievement levels of the challenging state academic standards.
 (20 U.S.C. § 6318[c][4][B])